Rails Blue-Green Deployments: How Database Migrations Work in Production

 • Clear success/failure signals prevent deploying incompatible code

-• Logs are captured in your standard monitoring tools
+• Logs are captured in CloudWatch for debugging

 Handling Statement Timeouts